-He steps up and thumps his chest when somebody asks me what I’ve been working on.
-Robert likes to tell everyone that we are a “writer”, even tho “we” have never published.
+He is however the one to steps up and thumps his chest when somebody asks me what I’ve been working on.
+Robert likes to tell everyone that we are a “writer”, even tho I have never published anything.

-I’m terrified when I think about how much work I have to do, while he is off planning to write four novels a year.
+I’m terrified when I think about how much work I have to do still, while he is off planning to write four novels a year.

 When I give up, he takes over and works on his projects.
 He tells me to rest, that my work for the day is done.
 He makes me a cup of tea, and finds me a blanket to crawl up under.
 Then and only then does he put his fingers to the keyboard.
 I rest in the sound of the keyboard clicking as he writes about things I dont have the heart to face.
 The demons slide out of his fingertips onto the page, without effort.
 Then when he puts the last period on the last sentence they stay on the page.
 I’m jealous of that gift, for he is my demon and not so easily silenced.

 It’s a love hate relationship.
 He intimidates me… and i have to have him.
 In the morning when I’m drinking my coffee he tells me how many words I have to write that day.
 He looks over my shoulder and tells me to stop editing and finish something….. anything.
 He makes it ok for me create crappy first drafts because, he just wants them done.
 Then when he is distracted with a shinny bobble, I hide off in the corner poking at the squiggly red lines trying to make them go away.